Pots & plants

 How do you make house plants part of your home?

 Liven up any indoor or outdoor space with planters from IKEA.
-With the right plant pot, you’ll bring a freshness, vibrancy and natural fragrance into your home.
-Add a dash of colour to your balcony or decorate your patio with flowers pots.
+With the right planter, you’ll bring a freshness, vibrancy and natural fragrance into your home.
+Add a dash of color to your balcony or decorate your patio with garden planters.
 Why not line your windowsill with succulents?
-Furnishing with plants and flowers is never a bad idea.
-Put your most prized plant on a literal pedestal with our stylish plant stands, and planters.
+Furnishing with flowers is never a bad idea.
+Put your most prized plant on a literal pedestal with our stylish plant pots and planters.

 Plants brighten up your home, but it takes many, many plants to purify the air you breathe.
 Plants do absorb gases and produce oxygen - but you would need to have up to thousands of plants indoors to create a measurable effect.
 In other words, you can’t rely on a houseplant to improve indoor air quality.